 Remember that you'll still need an individual contents insurance policy to cover the belongings housed in your property.

-The majority of leasehold properties are flats, but if you live in a leasehold house you'll be required to insure the building.
+If you live in a leasehold house you'll be required to insure the building.

 You might have to to get the approval of the landlord before choosing a policy, or they could even provide you with a list of pre-approved insurers to choose from.